Boating Fun Can Turn Tragic

 Boats do not come equipped with seat belts or other safety restraints, which can mean serious injuries in a crash.
 People who are ejected into deep water run the risk of drowning, even if they can swim.
 And the party atmosphere around recreational boating means some people refuse to take safety seriously, exposing everyone around them to accidents caused by alcohol, inexperience or bad decisions.

 Boating accidents can cause very serious injuries, including wrongful death, brain damage from oxygen deprivation, spinal injuries, burn injuries, amputation injuries and severe tissue damage.
-Georgia boating accident victims who suffer injuries caused by someone else's carelessness have the right to hold that person legally responsible.
-Like victims of car wrecks in Georgia, boating accident victims can make an insurance claim to cover their injuries and medical bills -- but just like auto insurance companies, boating insurance providers do not always want to pay what they legally owe.
-A Georgia boating accident lawsuit can force these insurers to meet their legal obligations, allowing victims to collect the money they need to pay past and future medical bills and other accident-related expenses, as well as compensation for an injury, wrongful death or permanent disability.
+Atlanta boating accident victims who suffer injuries caused by someone else's carelessness have the right to hold that person legally responsible.
+Like victims of Atlanta car wrecks, boating accident victims can make an insurance claim to cover their injuries and medical bills -- but just like auto insurance companies, boating insurance providers do not always want to pay what they legally owe.
+An Atlanta boating accident lawsuit can force these insurers to meet their legal obligations, allowing victims to collect the money they need to pay past and future medical bills and other accident-related expenses, as well as compensation for an injury, wrongful death or permanent disability.

 Boating Under the Influence